-The Richmond Oktoberfest was started in 1969 by two ethnic German clubs, the “Gesangverein Virginia” and the “Deutscher Sportclub”.
+The Richmond Oktoberfest was started in 1969 by two ethnic German clubs, the “Gesangverein Virginia” and the “Deutscher Sportclub” of Richmond.
 After some years, the two clubs incorporated the Richmond Oktoberfest as a non-profit corporation under the laws of the Commonwealth of Virginia.
-The Presidents of the two clubs appoint the members of the Oktoberfest’s Board of Directors and the Oktoberfest continues to be actively supported by both German clubs and their members.
+The Presidents of the two clubs appointed seven members each to form a Board of Directors.
+Each year the Board members select a President, Vice President, Secretary and Treasurer from its ranks.

-The “Deutscher Sportclub” started in 1960 as a soccer team with members who had come from Germany to work in Richmond for German companies such as Hauni and Inta Roda.
-Over the years, it has transitioned from a men’s soccer team to a social club for both men and women, who gather to celebrate a variety of German festivals such as two Karneval parties.
+The “Deutscher Sportclub” started in 1960 as a soccer team with members who came from Germany to work in Richmond for German companies such as Körber Technologies Inc. and Inta Roda.
+Over the years, the soccer team transitioned from a men’s soccer team to a social club for both men and women, who gather to celebrate a variety of German festivals such as two Karneval parties.
 Karneval (also called “Fasching” in some parts of Germany, “Carneval” in Rio and in Florence, or “Mardi Gras” in New Orleans) has a long tradition.
-The first of these Karneval events is the Kappenfest, which we celebrate after the 11th day of the eleventh month, when the Karneval season starts and the Karneval Ball, which is celebrated prior to Ash Wednesday.
-Other events are the Sommernachtsfest (Mid Summer Night Festival), the annual German Style Christmas Party, and other parties and picnics.
-Like the Gesangverein, the Deutscher Sportclub also uses Oktoberfest proceeds to give scholarships to college student doing German studies.
+The first of these Karneval events is the Kappenfest, which we celebrate after the eleventh day of the eleventh month, when the Karneval season starts in Cologne.
+The Karneval Ball is usually celebrated on the weekend prior to Ash Wednesday.
+Other events are the Sommernachtsfest (Mid- Summer Night Festival), the annual German Style Christmas Party, and other parties and picnics.
+Like the Gesangverein, the Deutscher Sportclub also uses Oktoberfest proceeds to give scholarships to college students doing German studies.

-The idea for the Richmond Oktoberfest first occurred to Mr. Edwin Lohmann after he attended the Munich Oktoberfest in Germany in 1965.
+The idea to have an Oktoberfest in Richmond occurred to Mr. Edwin Lohmann after he attended the Munich Oktoberfest in Germany in 1965.
 Ed had already become aware of the popularity of this festival among American GI’s when he was stationed in Bavaria (8 years prior to 1965), but the Army would not grant him leave to attend during those years of military service.

 In 1968, a planning meeting was held with GV President Ed Lohmann, GV Vice-President Frederic (Fritz) Schwenk, DSC President Adolph Naujokat, and past DSC President Erich Albus in attendance.
 These gentlemen and some cohorts from the two clubs met at the Gesangverein meeting place, the old Virginia Inn on North Chamberlayne Avenue, where they formed a committee that worked out the details for the first Richmond Oktoberfest.

-From the beginning the committee decided that the Fest should be an authentic German style festival filled with good German entertainment, that would result in what the Germans call “Gemütlichkeit” (cozy, homelike, informal, good natured) fun.
+From the beginning the committee decided that the Fest should be an authentic German style festival filled with good German entertainment that would result in what the Germans call “Gemütlichkeit” (cozy, homelike, informal, and good natured) fun.

 The First Oktoberfest Committee consisted of: Ed Lohmann, Adolph Naujokat, Fritz Schwenk, Herbert van der Rydt, Joe Illig, Frank Berling, Erich Albus, and the first secretary, Ursula Sorensen.